 His nonfiction has appeared in Out, The Readerville Journal, in the Lambda Literary Award-winning anthology The Man I Might Become (Marlowe & Co.), and Artists in the Attic (Beard Press).

-Brian teaches creative writing and literature at the University of Minnesota, Hamline University, Quatrefoil Library, and The Loft Literary Center, and previously taught at Emerson College (Boston), Minnesota Correctional Facility - Lino Lakes, and Our Saviour's Transitional Housing and Shelter (Minneapolis).
+Brian teaches creative writing and literature at the University of Minnesota, Hamline University, and The Loft Literary Center, and has served as a visiting writer at Emerson College (Boston), Minnesota Correctional Facility - Lino Lakes, JustUs Health, Quatrefoil Library, and Our Saviour's Transitional Housing and Shelter (Minneapolis).
 He holds an MFA in Fiction from the University of Minnesota.
 Visit www.malloywriter.com.